 On a persons 55th birthday, a fourth account, the Retirement Account (RA), is automatically created.

-CPF Contribution Allocation Rate Table (by Age)
+CPF Contribution Allocation Rate from 1st Jan 2025

 CPF allocation rates by age for private sector and public sector employees.